False protagonist: Overview

-In film, a character can be made to seem like the main protagonist through several techniques beyond focusing the plot on their role.
+In film, a character can be made to seem like the protagonist through several techniques beyond focusing the plot on their role.
 Star power is one such method, as the audience generally assumes that the biggest "name" in a film will have a significant role.
 An abundance of close-ups can also be used as a subliminal method, as generally the star of a film will get longer-lasting and more frequent close-ups than other characters, but this is rarely immediately apparent to viewers watching the film.
 Alternatively, the false protagonist can serve as a narrator to the film, encouraging the audience to assume that they survive to tell their story later.

 Many of the same techniques used in film can apply to television, but the episodic nature adds an additional possibility.
 By ending one or more episodes with the false protagonist still in place, the show can reinforce the viewers' belief in the character's protagonist status.
 As well, because TV shows often have changes in cast between seasons, some series can have unintentional false protagonists: characters who begin the series as the main character, but are replaced early on in the show's run by another character.
 When the series is viewed as a whole, this can lead to the appearance of a false protagonist.

 In video games, a false protagonist may initially be a playable character, only to be killed or revealed to be the antagonist.
 One key way in which video games employ the method that differs from uses in non-interactive fiction is by granting the player direct control over the false protagonist.
 Since most video games allow a player to control only the main characters and their success or failure is based on playing skill, not a pre-determined story, the sudden demise of the character that is being controlled serves to surprise the player.